pkg_add gotd

 # groupadd commit

-To assign username
+To assign username to the group commit:

 # usermod -G commit username